vedantgoswami/Digit-Recognizer/README.md

 # Digit-Recognizer
-This is a combo of Android app and the tensorflow model for image recognisation.
+This is a combo of Android app and the tensorflow model for image recognition.